 The 1,000 Watt inverter converts 12-volt electricity from your batteries into 110-volt power.
 The switch for the inverter is located on the wall above the cook top.
+The inverter is located under the front lounge seat.
 The inverter powers the TV and one additional labeled 110-volt receptacle.

-The inverter also supplies power to the bedroom TV and/or Blu-Ray Disc player.
+It also supplies power to the bedroom TV and/or Blu-Ray Disc player when ordered as an option.